 New hire rate

-The overall employee turnover rate in 2021/22 has increased from 15.1% to 17.4% and our voluntary employee turnover rate from 8.6% to 13.2%: like other companies, Sonova was affected by the global pandemic-related “Great Resignation.”
+In the 2022/23 financial year, the overall employee turnover rate decreased from 17.4% to 14.7%, and the voluntary employee turnover rate from 13.1% to 11.3%.
+During the last financial year, efforts to retain talent included our wellbeing framework implementation, focus on diversity and inclusion and employee development.
+It is these initiatives that we believe are the reasons for the decrease in turnover.
+We still aim to improve the employee experience even further so that we can continue to retain our top talent.
 Comparing our total and voluntary employee turnover rates with our most recent benchmark data from an external provider covering over 50 medical devices industry peers, Sonova is ranked better than the median.
-The average tenure of our managerial staff in 2021/22 was 9.6 years, while the total average workforce tenure was 6.8 years.
+The average tenure of our people managers in 2022/23 was 9.6 years, while the average workforce tenure was 7.1 years.

 Employee turnover rates